-Member, AMPAC Board of Directors
+Secretary, AMPAC Board of Directors

+Dr. Elizabeth Peterson was elected as Secretary of the AMPAC Board of Directors in December 2022 after serving as Chair of the Membership Fundraising Committee since.
 Dr. Elizabeth Peterson grew up near Charlotte, North Carolina.
 Early in life, inspired by her own pediatrician and her rural environment, she felt a love of nature and a deep affinity for all living things.
 By the age of five, she had decided to pursue the study of medicine as an ideal way to gain the skills necessary to help others.

 She majored in English at Wellesley College and received an M.D. from Duke University School of Medicine.
 She trained for a year in Internal Medicine in Cleveland, Ohio.
 The following year she studied Tropical Medicine and Public Health in London, England, and received a Diploma in Tropical Medicine and Public Hygiene from the University of London School of Tropical Medicine.

 She was selected by the Luce Foundation to be a Henry R. Luce Scholar for the next year, during which she lived and worked in rural Indonesia, researching infant mortality from a medical anthropology perspective.